yulia-petrova/yulia-petrova.github.io/content/publication/2023_L2-demeaned/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Journal of Computational and Applied Mathematics, January 2023, vol. 425, p.115042
+publication: Statistics and Probability Letters, vol. 206, p.
+109990, 2024
 #publication_short:

-abstract: The graded viscosity banks technology (tapering) for polymer flooding is studied for several different models of mixing zones behavior.
-Depending on the viscosity function the limiting polymer injection profile is rigorously derived in case of transverse flow equilibrium assumption, for the Koval model and for the Todd-Longstaff model.
-The possible gain of the polymer in comparison to finite number of slugs is numerically estimated.
+abstract: We discuss the centering operation for the Green Gaussian processes and calculate $L_2$-small ball asymptotics for some centered (demeaned) processes.

 # Summary.
 An optional shortened abstract.
-#summary:  The graded viscosity banks technology (tapering) for polymer flooding is studied for several different models of mixing zones behavior.
+#summary:  We consider the problem of a small ball behavior in $L_2$-norm for some Gaussian processes of statistical interest.

 tags: []